-Waterford Country School is designed for families of children who have social, emotional or behavioral challenges and are seeking another route to personal and academic success.
+Waterford Country School Therapeutic Boarding Program is designed for families of children who have social, emotional or behavioral challenges and are seeking another route to personal and academic success.
 We believe our long agency history of compassionate care for children and partnership with Cornell University, sets us apart.

-Waterford Country School adopted Cornell University's CARE model in 2009.
+Waterford Country School Therapeutic Boarding Program adopted Cornell University’s CARE model in 2009.
 Our children have had tremendous success with this treatment approach, which applies resources to treat underlying causes of behavioral health problems, rather than implement behavioral consequence.
 We do not blame children for not thriving- we look for and treat the cause.
-If your child has struggled in programs designed to shape their behavior to the detriment of education and general involvement, Waterford Country School offers an alternative.
+If your child has struggled in programs designed to shape their behavior to the detriment of education and general involvement, Waterford Country School Therapeutic Boarding Program offers an alternative.
 Our only goal is to create an environment which fosters positive behavioral change and establishes a pattern of successful experiences.

-At Waterford Country School, Master's level therapists lead the children in intensive individual, group and family therapy.
+At Waterford Country School Therapeutic Boarding Program, Master’s level therapists lead the children in intensive individual, group and family therapy.
 We are accredited by The Council on Accreditation (COA), which partners with human service organizations worldwide to improve service delivery outcomes by developing, applying, and promoting accreditation standards.

 Autism Spectrum Disorders